Kyle Copp: Club career

 After playing for Pontardawe Town, he moved to Trefelin BGC in January 2023.
 He signed for Mumbles Rangers in August 2023.

-In January 2024 he rejoined Swansea Senior League side St Josephs, and played for them as they were promoted to the West Wales Premier League.
-In the West Wales Premier League he won the golden boot, scoring 47 goals.
+In January 2024 he joined Swansea Senior League side St Josephs, and played for them as they were promoted to the West Wales Premier League.
+In the 2024–25 West Wales Premier League he won the golden boot, scoring 47 goals.

+In the 2025–26 season he played for Pontardawe Town, signing for Pure Swansea in July 2026.

 International career

 He has played for the Wales under-17 team.